-

 Is some form of patent term extension available?

-The Act explicitly states that the duration of a patent is 20 years from the filing date of the application or 15 years from the date of grant, whichever is longer.
-No other form of patent term extension is available.
+The duration of a patent is 20 years from the filing date of the application or 15 years from the date of grant, whichever is longer.
+There is no provision under the Act for any form of patent term extension.

 -